Ministry of War (France)

 The Ministry of War (Ministère de la guerre) was the Government of France department responsible for the French Army, the National Gendarmerie and until 1934, the French Air Force.
 It existed from 25 May 1791 to 31 October 1947, date to which it was merged with the Ministry of the Navy and the Ministry of Air into the Ministry of Armed Forces (then Ministry of National Defence).
 It was headed by the Minister of War, occasionally taking various titles.

 History

-The Ministry of War was the heir of the royal Department for War existing during the Ancien Regime.
+The Ministry of War was the heir of the royal Department for War existing during the Ancien régime.
 On 27 April 1791, the National Constituent Assembly issued a decree organizing the six ministries of Justice, Interior, Finances, War, Navy and Foreign Affairs.
 The decree was signed into law on 25 May 1791 by King Louis XVI.